Economics

 Textbook(s): Check Bookstore

-Footnote: This fully online asynchronous class has online activities with weekly requirements and due dates outlined by the course instructor.
-FINAL EXAM IS IN PERSON: Wed 12/10/25 from 3:30 to 5:30PM.
+Footnote: FINAL EXAM IS IN-PERSON on Wednesday 3/25 from 3:30pm to 5:30pm.
+Aside from the in-person Final Exam, this fully online asynchronous class has online activities with weekly requirements and due dates outlined by the course instructor.
 After registering, find out how to log in to the course site. https://foothill.edu/onlinelearning/students/canvas-login-instructions-students.html

 Section: ECON-001A-05W